cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 ### Managing Content

-Cofoundry has a back-office administration panel that is used to manage the majority of content and settings, but there is also an in-page *visual editor* that allows you to mange page content as you browse the site.
+Cofoundry has a back-office administration panel that is used to manage the majority of content and settings, but there is also an in-page *visual editor* that allows you to manage page content as you browse the site.

 #### Visual Editor